 Opening the technology hood

 The 3DM laser is a semiconductor component with a very small footprint.
-It is a low-cost (around $10), high-power light source (up to 4W equivalent of a 20W CO2 laser).
-The laser can be designed to emit at any wavelength in the mid IR spectrum, thus optimally matching absorption properties of a large variety of material families.
+It is a low-cost (tens of dollars), high-power light source (up to 4W equivalent of a 20W CO2 laser).
+The laser can be designed to emit at any wavelength in the mid IR spectrum, thus optimally matching absorption properties of all thermoplastics.

-3DM's optical head design is based on an array of laser beams operating in parallel, where each beam is scanned independently to expose its own dedicated sub area of the print bed.
+3DM’s printing head design is based on an array of laser beams operating in parallel, where each beam is scanning independently to expose its own dedicated sub area of the print bed.
 The sub area size is pre-configured depending on the desired target speed of the printer.
 The printing table size can be designed to be in any rectangular shape needed.
-For example, a print bed size of 400x400mm with beam sub area of 100x100mm requires a configuration of 16 laser beams in the printer optical head.
+For example, a print bed size of 600x600mm with beam sub area of 150x150mm requires a configuration of 16 laser beams in the printer’s printing head.

 Advantages of the beam optical head:

-High resolution – Down to 10s of microns.
-3DM prototype machines designed with 100 micron resolution (highest practical resolution considering the plastic particle size) demonstrate the fine detail printing capabilities and smooth surface finish that can be achieved with the 3DM laser.
+- High resolution – Down to 10s of microns.
+3DM prototype machines designed with 150 micron resolution demonstrate the fine detail printing capabilities and smooth surface finish that can be achieved with the 3DM laser.